-I respond much better to doing setups on my sore spot(s) than on my Karate Chop point.
+I respond much better to doing setups on my sore spot(s) than on the Side of Hand point.
 But I have found that my best response is if I tap on, even thump a bit, on the sore spot(s) rather than rubbing.
 Is this common or am I very unusual?
 Also, when I tap on my collar-bone it works much better if I tap on my sore spot as well as my collar bone spot.
 Is this ok/normal?

 There are a few things that need to be kept in mind when we consider using tapping as a tool in our lives.

 First, the tapping protocols in their current form are in their infancy.
 In one of Gary Craig’s DVDs, he jokes that one day people will look back at us and laugh at how primitive the tools are that we’re using today.
 Practitioners all over the world are continuing to find ways to improve and expand these tools, refining and combining them with other techniques and protocols.
 How best to tap is a moving target.

 [For a brief history of tapping in the western world see The Future of Meridian Tapping Scroll down to the paragraph that begins: “The history of meridian tapping began with Dr. George Goodheart…”]

 Second, each person and issue is going be relieved most effectively in a unique way.
 The basic recipe of Emotional Freedom Techniques (EFT) was originally created as a way of sharing a general protocol that could be taught very easily, so most people could use it.
 It never claimed to be the best or fastest way, but instead one which was very, very effective and that anyone could do anywhere, anytime.